albamvv/learning/README.md

 and how it assigns likelihoods to various continuations of a given text.

 ### 3️⃣ LLM Generate Text
+This Python script generates text using a GPT-2 language model.
+It first tokenizes an input sentence, converts it into tensor format, and then generates new text using the model’s generate() function.
+The generated text is then decoded back into a readable format.
+Additionally, the script uses the Hugging Face pipeline for text generation with the openai-community/gpt2 model.

 ### 4️⃣ Base_LLM_vs_Fine_Tuned_LLM
 In this case study, the student is asked to implement a pre-trained base model (T5 is recommended) and compare it with the same model after applying fine-tuning (Flan-T5 is recommended).